MarcusL11/MarcusL11/README.md

 ## Featured Project: Bookids

-**AI-powered SaaS for personalized children's books** — parents upload a photo, choose a story, and receive a printed book with AI-generated illustrations of their child.
+**Personalized children's books publishing platform** — parents upload a photo, choose a story, and receive a printed book with an illustrations of their child.

 [View Architecture Showcase](https://github.com/MarcusL11/bookids-showcase)